signalogic/SigSRF_SDK/codecs_page.md

 <p>&nbsp;</p>

-[mediaTest](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediatest) is a tool for codec measurement and interoperation testing (performance, audio quality measurement, reference vector comparison, debug, etc). [mediaMin](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) is a production / deployment grade application (telecom, analytics, call recording, lawful interception, robotics, etc). mediaMin can use RTP auto-detection, SDP packet info, or both to determine codec type and [create dynamic sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation). [hello_codec](#user-content-hellocodecreferenceapp) is a simple codec example application.
+[mediaTest](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediatest) is a tool for codec measurement and interoperation testing (performance, audio quality measurement, reference vector comparison, debug, etc). [mediaMin](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-mediamin) is a production / deployment grade application (telecom, analytics, call recording, lawful interception, robotics, etc). mediaMin can use RTP auto-detection, SDP packet info, or both to determine codec type and [create dynamic sessions](https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md#user-content-dynamicsessioncreation). [hello_codec](#user-content-hellocodecexampleapp) is a simple codec example application.

 Some additional notes about the above diagram:

 * voplib provides the documented, unified interface to all codecs.
-Codecs have different numbers of shared object (.so) files, ranging from 1 to 3, depending on how their reference source code is organized
+Codecs have different numbers of shared object (.so) files, ranging from 1 to 3, depending on how their standards body source code is organized

 * voplib supports two types of struct interfaces in [DSCodecCreate()](#user-content-dscodeccreate), CODEC_PARAMS and TERMINATION_INFO.
 See [API Interface](#user-content-apiinterface) below for more information